ThomasRayn/XINF581_Autonomous_Driving/README.md

 # XINF581_Autonomous_Driving

-## Description of the repo

 This repository provides the basis of an autonomous driving project solved with reinforcement learning.

-Requirements:
+## Requirements

+All the packages needed to run the files:
 - gym package with box2d environment (for the simulation): *!pip3 install gym[box2d]==0.21.0*
 - pyglet precise version (for the simulation): *!pip3 install pyglet==1.5.27*
 - pygame (for the simulation): *!pip3 install pygame*